Antonwiklund/2dv610---Software-Testing/GameOfCraps/src/ReadMe.txt

 JustForFun class =
 #Provide functionality for croupier to hack the game.
 The croupier pre-sets the values the dices will get.
-#Hackers enter system to make use of weak point.
-Steals the players awards, and afterwards freezes the system for 10 seconds to get away.
-#Police chase hackers, player gets choice to roll dice and guess number.
-If correct number is guessed, hackers are caught and awards returned.
-If wrong hackers call system.exit() on game.
-#Harden the system-flaw that allows hack to occur.
-Stop bufferoverflow from being possible.
 #If player is of age 100+ and wins three times in a row, has heartattack and dies, and is removed from game.